roseengineering/rffilter/README.md

 ```

+![multiple](examples/multiple.png)

-The same crystal filter but this time with real world parallel capacitance on the crystal.
+The same crystal filter as above but with real world parallel capacitance on the crystal.
 Unfortunately the ripples are pretty off when running it through a circuit simulator.
 The design function might be broken.

-![multiple](examples/multiple.png)

 ```